zsdlightning/OLSS/README.md

 The data is too big to be uploaded into github.
 The data can be downloaded from http://www.cs.utah.edu/~zhe/data/olss-data.tgz

+Note the "vw" folder contains the executable vw software in Linux.
+This can also be downloaded from  http://finance.yendor.com/ML/VW/Binaries/

 To run the code, clone the project.
-Then download and extract the data folder in parallel to "OLSS"
+Then download and extract the data in parallel to the folder "OLSS".
+Follow README to run the code in OLSS folder.